 - Try to avoid biting on objects that could harm or damage your crown like ice or other hard objects

 - Do not use your teeth to open bottles or any other type of packaging

 - Do not clench your jaw or grind your teeth and if you do, request a custom mouth guard from our Boston dentist

 Why Choose Our Dentist?

 When selecting a dentist for your dental crown procedure, you want a dentist that has a combination of extensive experience and a calming bedside manner.
-Dr. Clancy has been helping members of the Boston and Cambridge communities for decades and is proud to be able to care for so many families' dental needs.
-In addition to his vast amount of experience and ability to treat each patient according to their individual needs, Dr. Clancy is involved in a variety of community support programs in Cambridge, Medford, and the Boston area.
+Dr. Clancy has been helping members of the Boston and Cambridge communities for decades and is proud to be able to care for so many families’ dental needs.
+In addition to his vast amount of experience and ability to treat each patient according to their individual needs, Dr. Clancy is involved in a variety of community support programs in Woburn, Winchester, and the Greater Boston Area.

 How to Begin the Dental Crown Process

-When you're ready to schedule your dental crown consultation, please don't hesitate to contact our dentist at Cosmetic & Esthetic Dentistry.
-You can fill out the form on this page or call us at 781-396-8558.
-We proudly serve clients in Medford, Cambridge, all areas surrounding Boston.
+When you’re ready to schedule your dental crown consultation, please don’t hesitate to contact our dentist at Cosmetic & Esthetic Dentistry.
+You can fill out the form on this page or call us at (781) 396-8558.